Gold Sovereign coins tick all the boxes

 There’s no doubt that Sovereigns tick all the boxes for the gold investor, especially in the UK.
 They’re good value compared to many other coins, small and therefore very divisible, very well known and liquid and Capital Gains Tax free to UK residents.

 However, Gold Sovereign coins fall into two main categories.
 Brand new mint condition Sovereigns still in their Royal Mint laminate blister pack, and circulated older sovereigns.
 So which should you buy?

-Firstly, its important to point out that collectors may have diferent motivations to investors, and they may overlook value to complete their collections.
+Firstly, it’s important to point out that collectors may have different motivations for investors, and they may overlook value to complete their collections.
 From an investment angle though, its always important to be ruled by your head and not your heart.
-Collectors may also be happy to pay significant premiums for proof Sovereigns (perhaps 20% or more), but the investor should steer clear of proof coins and stick to bullion versions, unless you can buy at the same sort of price.
+Collectors may also be happy to pay significant premiums for proof Sovereigns (perhaps 20% or more), but the investor should steer clear of proof coins and stick to bullion versions unless you can buy at the same sort of price.